-When someone has an allergy to hair dye, they are most likely allergic to one of the chemicals in the dye rather than the entire product.
-The most common cause of these allergic reactions is para-phenylenediamine, also called PPD.
+When someone has an ‘allergy to hair dye’, they are usually allergic to one of the chemicals in the colour product.

-PPD (paraphenylenediamine) is a chemical used in many hair colour brands (not ours!), particularly in the darker colours, as it is a very effective colouring agent.
+PPD (paraphenylenediamine) is a chemical found in many hair other colour brands, particularly in the darker colours, as it is a very effective colouring agent.
 Often brands which use PPD have higher concentrations of this ingredient in the darker colours in their range as it performs well in locking in the darker colours.

 PPD exposure can lead to allergic reactions.
 Some people are inherently allergic to PPD and others develop an allergy to PPD after repeated exposure to PPD.
 Hairdressers in particular are at risk of developing PPD allergies if they are in regular contact with hair colour which contains PPD.